 Real Estate Closings and You

 After all that time waiting, you get the call…it’s closing time!
-Closing is the time to sign all of those final documents and move all the money around to the appropriate parties.
+Closing is the time to sign all of those final documents and move all the money around to finalize the sale of a rental or residential mountain property.
 Closing seems as if it’s a million miles away from the day you made/accepted the offer on your house, but once it arrives, the excitement once again builds.
 Sitting at the closing table, pen in hand, you start signing off on all that paperwork – you’re almost across the finish line.
 Here are a few things about closing a real estate transaction in Texas that we wanted to share with you that you may or may not know.

 - The date in the contract is an “on or before” date.
 This means that if all parties agree to close a day early, they can.
 A week early?
 Still a yes.
 A whole month?
 Absolutely!